Snake River School District

 The results: Improving scores, valid data, and continuous growth

-Today, all Snake River schools use Star 360 and the Renaissance Accelerated Math® program.
-Grades 2 through 8 also utilize the Renaissance Accelerated Reader 360® program.
+Today, all Snake River schools use Star 360, and grades 2 through 8 also utilize the Renaissance Accelerated Reader® program.
 Schools use these Renaissance assessment and learning tools to determine students’ skill levels, assign students to appropriate programs and intervention groups, assist with planning via suggested skills and standards correlation, and track progress against goals.

 Overall, Bair estimates that the district has achieved a 15 percent increase in proficiency rates since the implementation of Star 360.
 Schools report continuing, notable improvements in Star scores, and they are setting increasingly aggressive yearly improvement goals.
 During the most recent school year, one elementary school had met its goals for the entire school year by the winter benchmark.
 Teachers indicate that they take full advantage of Star data to “reflect, adjust, and move forward in doing what’s best for students.”